kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 This stays human-readable, requires no cron knowledge, and covers the vast majority of real maintenance window patterns.

-Validation parses annotation and rejects invalid syntax by emitting appropriate Event.
+Validation parses the annotation and rejects invalid syntax by emitting an appropriate Event.
 The check at reconcile time becomes:

-1. Parse day range → is time.Now().Weekday() within it?
+1. Parse the day range → is `time.Now().Weekday()` within it?
-2. Parse time range → is current time-of-day within it?
+2. Parse the time range → is the current time-of-day within it?
-3. If maintenance window is smaller than `reconcileInterval`, emit `RestartConfigInvalid` event and skip.
+3. If the maintenance window is smaller than `reconcileInterval`, emit a `RestartConfigInvalid` event and skip.
-4. Both true → proceed with restart; otherwise skip and requeue with `reconcileInterval` until window opens.
+4. Both true → proceed with restart; otherwise skip and requeue with `reconcileInterval` until the window opens.

 #### Restart exclusions

 The component must support a configuration that allows the user to specify workloads that should be excluded from restarts.
-This will help to avoid restarts of critical workloads that cannot tolerate downtime.
+This helps to avoid restarts of critical workloads that cannot tolerate downtime.
 We introduce a new annotation `restarter.istio-operator.kyma-project.io/exclude` that supports a boolean value of `true` or `false`.
-If the annotation is set to `true`, the workload will be excluded from restarts.
+If the annotation is set to `true`, the workload is excluded from restarts.
-If the annotation is not present, the workload will be included in restarts by default.
+If the annotation is not present, the workload is included in restarts by default.

-This mode excludes workload from **all restarts**, including Istio updates that mitigate a CVE in the proxy.
+This mode excludes the workload from **all restarts**, including Istio updates that mitigate a CVE in the proxy.
-Using this annotation also implies that the user is aware of the risks of not restarting the workload and take a responsibility to keep it updated.
+Using this annotation also implies that the user is aware of the risk of not restarting the workload and takes responsibility for keeping it updated.

-The module will emit a `RestartRequired` event for excluded workloads that must be restarted, so the user can take action to restart them manually.
+The module emits a `RestartRequired` event for excluded workloads that must be restarted, so the user can take action to restart them manually.

-#### Watching namespace and workload-level istio injection changes
+#### Watching namespace and workload-level Istio injection changes

 A workload must restart when its own sidecar-relevant state drifts **or** when the `istio-injection` label on its namespace changes — enabling injection on a namespace must roll the workloads inside it.
 A controller watching only its